ANTELOPE CANYON IS STILL CLOSED

 April 9th 2021 – Antelope Canyon is still closed:

 With the new variants showing up on the Navajo Reservation, with the uncertainty of the vaccine being efficient enough to fight off covid-19, the Navajo Nation Government has regressed their health order.
 There’s more about the health order that we can mention here but what it boils down to is , the Navajo Nation is not reopening Tribal Parks any time soon.
-The Navajo Nation wishes for more studies to take place, studies to see if the current vaccines are good enough to fight off covid-19.
+The Navajo Nation wishes for more studies to take place, studies to see if the current vaccines are good enough to fight off the multiple covid-19 variants.

 March 26, 2021 – still closed: